fe011001/Save-Game/ReadMe.md

 ## Usage

-visit the website, select a category of game that you're interested in, view the selection, and add to cart if you wish to purchase.
+Visit the website, select a category of game that you're interested in, view the selection, and add to cart if you wish to purchase.
 For more information on the game, simply click the title and you will be taken to another page with a description of the game.

 ## Contributing